 Suppressing key evidence can significantly increase the chances of getting a DUI dismissed since 23152 VC has requirements police must prove with valid, admissible evidence.

-California's Standardized Field Sobriety Tests (SFST) are not accurate indicators of a driver's impairment.
+California's Standardized Field Sobriety Tests (SFST) are not accurate indicators of impairment.

 There are only three SFSTs that have actual data to verify their accuracy:

 Horizontal Gaze Nystagmus (77% accurate)

 And these results are for properly administered tests under ideal conditions, which often is not the case.
 Anyone who has taken a field sobriety test can attest they can be hard to pass sober, let alone on the side of a road in the middle of the night.

 Nerves and police officer intimidation

 One of the key elements needed to prove you were driving under the influence is that prosecutors must prove you were driving the vehicle.